João Alves (footballer, born 1980)

-João Artur Rosa Alves (born 18 August 1980) is a Portuguese retired professional footballer who played as a central midfielder.
+João Artur Rosa Alves (born 18 August 1980) is a Portuguese former professional footballer who played as a central midfielder.

 Club career

-Born in Chaves, Alves started his professional career at hometown club G.D.
-Chaves, making his debut in the Primeira Liga on 11 November 1998 in a 1–2 home loss against U.D.
+Born in Chaves, Alves started his senior career at his hometown club G.D.
+Chaves, making his debut in the Primeira Liga on 15 November 1998 in a 1–2 home loss against U.D.
 Leiria after coming in as a substitute in the 63rd minute.
-He appeared in a further nine league matches during that season, with the northerners eventually being relegated after ranking 17th.
+He appeared in a further nine league matches during that season, with the northerners eventually being relegated after finishing 17th.

-In 2004–05, after five additional campaigns with Chaves in the second division, Alves joined S.C.
+In 2004–05, having spent five additional campaigns with Chaves in the Segunda Liga, Alves joined S.C.
 Braga, his first league appearance occurring on 14 November 2004 in a 0–0 draw at Leiria.
-After some solid performances that helped the Minho side finish fourth, he moved to Sporting CP.
+After some solid performances to help the Minho to the fourth position, he moved to Sporting CP on a three-year contract.

-After having appeared just twice for Sporting in 2006–07, Alves signed a three-year contract with Vitória S.C. in July 2007, with Sporting keeping half of the player's rights.
-In his first year, he only missed one league game as his team came straight from the second level into a final third place.
+After appearing just twice for Sporting in 2006–07, Alves signed a three-year deal with Vitória S.C. in July 2007, with Sporting keeping half of the player's rights.
+In his first year, he only missed one league game as his team came straight from the second division into a final third place.

 Alves made an average of 23 league appearances in the following three seasons, and on 20 June 2011 he replaced veteran Flávio Meireles as club captain.